rimkahan888/airflow-data/material.md

 - suppose we define a new task that push a variable to xcom, how to pull multiple values at once?

-## Understanding Hook and Connection
+## Understanding `Hook` and `Connection`

-- Hook
+### Airflow `Hook`
-A hook is an abstraction of a specific API that allows Airflow to interact with an external system.
-To use a hook, you typically need a conn_id from `Connections` to connect with an external system.
-For example, the `PostgreHook` automatically looks for the Connection with a conn_id of postgres_default if you don’t pass one in.
+A `hook` is an abstraction of a specific API that allows Airflow to interact with an external system.
+To use a `hook`, you typically need a `conn_id` from `Connections` to connect with an external system.
+For example, the `PostgreHook` automatically looks for the Connection with a `conn_id` of postgres_default if you don’t pass one in.

 Some built-in hook are: `HTTPHook`, `S3Hook`, `PostgresHook`, `MysqlHook`, `SlackHook`, etc.

-The difference from `operator` is, operator provides a way to create tasks that may or may not communicate with some external services, while `hook` are reusable block that manage interaction with external services.
+The difference from `operator` is, `operator` provides a way to create tasks that may or may not communicate with some external services, while `hook` are reusable block that manage interaction with external services.

-Example Hook:
+Example of `hook`:
-- [TBD] insert data to postgresql with PostgresHook
+- [TBD] insert data to postgresql with `PostgresHook`

-- Connection
+### Airflow `connection`

 We need Airflow `connection` to make the DAG be able to interact with an external tools (http, AWS, GCP or dbt service).
-A connection consist of a set of parameters: username, password, host, etc. with a unique `ConnectionID`
+A `connection` consists of a set of parameters, such as: username, password, host, etc. with a unique `ConnectionID`

-There are 2 ways to define a Connection:
+There are 2 ways to define a `connection`:

-- In the Airflow metadata database (using the CLI or the UI) When you create a Connection in the database, each time a task needs this Connection, it requests the database.
+    - In the Airflow metadata database (using the CLI or the UI).
+When you create a `connection` in the database, each time a task needs this `connection`, it requests the database.
 If you have many tasks, that can drastically increase the workload on your database.

-- In an Environment Variables
-With Connections in Environment Variables, the task doesn't need to request the database.
-Airflow checks if the corresponding Connection exists and grabs it without accessing the database.
-Again, at scale, this can help reduce the number of requests on your database.

-On top of that, Connections defined in Environment Variables do not show up in the Airflow UI or using airflow connection list.
+    - In an Environment Variables.
+With `connection` in Environment Variables, the task doesn't need to request the database.
+Airflow checks if the corresponding `connection` exists and grabs it without accessing the database.
+Again, at scale, this can help reduce the number of requests on your database.On top of that, `connection` defined in Environment Variables do not show up in the Airflow UI or using airflow `connection` list.

 Now, let's create a DAG that call an API to to predict gender based on name via [gender-api](https://gender-api.com/v2), then print the result to the console.
 We will implement Airflow connection and SimpleHTTPOperator on it.